oggup/harvard_art/README.md

-Using fetch, await, asyn functions, try, and catch methods with Harvard At Collection's API in order to make a website with a searchable datanase.
+Using fetch, await, async functions, try, and catch methods with Harvard At Collection's API in order to make a website with a searchable datanase.